FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 HOW LONG DOES IT TAKE TO EARN ENOUGH POINTS TO TRAVEL?

-Most sign up bonuses earn enough points for one to two roundtrip flights and 3-4 free hotel nights.
-If you and your partner each get the same cards you’ll earn enough points for two people to travel for almost free.
+Most sign up bonuses earn enough points for one to two roundtrip flights or 3-4 free hotel nights.
+If you and your partner each get the same cards, you’ll earn enough points for two people to travel for almost free.
 It’s entirely possible for one person to earn the sign up bonus on two cards and have enough points to fly free and stay 3-4 nights free.

 DO ALL CARDS EARN THE SAME POINTS?